ValleyJin/gemston_fantasy/GemSTON_Fantasy_1/english/EN_2.md

 Peter (Peter Levi) rechecked that message and stepped into Cafe Marta.

 "Do you have a reservation name?"
-<nobr>"Andrew Levi.
-A tall older gentleman with a white beard."</nobr>
+"Andrew Levi.
+A tall older gentleman with a white beard."
 "Ah, over by the basement storeroom entrance.
 They're all here already."

 "Grandpa!"